sellersindustry/SherpaJS/README.md

 }
 ```

-*Note: you can make a new module in your server repository, the module just _needs its directory inside_ the server.
-So you can have `./server.sherpa.ts`, which loads module `./example` with module config `./example/module.sherpa.ts`.*
+> [!NOTE] you can make a new module in your server repository, the module just _needs its directory inside_ the server.
+So you can have `./server.sherpa.ts`, which loads module `./example` with module config `./example/module.sherpa.ts`.

 #### Step 4
 To create [routes](#routes) and [endpoints](#endpoints) for a new module in SherpaJS, you'll define a new `/route` directory the module.
 Each path inside the route directory will correspond to it's relative endpoint.
 Endpoint logic is implemented in TypeScript file named `index.ts` within these route directories.
 For detailed instructions on creating routes and endpoints, refer to the [routes](#routes) and [endpoints](#endpoints) sections.